Blog

 • Increased urination

-There are no reported cases of serious complications from taking too much biotin.
+There are no reported cases of serious complications from taking high doses of biotin.

 • Biotin deficiency can lead to hair loss.
 It’s unlikely — though not impossible — that your hair loss is the result of a vitamin B7 deficiency.

 • Hair loss is just one sign of a biotin deficiency.
-Think you could be lacking this essential B vitamin?
+Think you could be lacking this essential ?
 Consider whether you have additional symptoms like dry skin or insomnia.

 • It can help to talk to a healthcare professional.
-If you’re worried about biotin deficiency or hair loss, consult a healthcare professional online or see a dermatologist in person.
+If you’re worried about biotin deficiency or hair loss, consult a or see a dermatologist in person.

 • Biotin overdose is unlikely.
 You can safely increase your biotin intake through foods rich in biotin and with supplementation.
 Since this nutrient is water-soluble, your body can typically easily excrete large doses.